O-Deka-K/TakeAndHoldFramework/README.md

 A successor to DevynDaMonster's [TNH Tweaker](https://thunderstore.io/c/h3vr/p/devyndamonster/TakeAndHoldTweaker/), TNH Framework aims to act as a base for anyone who wants to implement custom content for [Hot Dogs, Horseshoes & Hand Grenades](https://store.steampowered.com/app/450540/Hot_Dogs_Horseshoes__Hand_Grenades/)'s Take & Hold gamemode.

 ## H3VR Build Version
 This is for H3VR build 119, which is currently on Main branch (as of Dec 2025).
-It will probably also work for previous builds.
+It will probably continue to work for previous builds.
 It will NOT work on Experimental branch, as there are many incompatible changes.
 There will be a separate version of TNH Framework for Experimental branch (and later 1.0).

 ## Note
 I've added extra robustness and validation checks to take care of invalid values, missing item IDs, and other errors that previously caused this mod to break.
 This build has been tested with EVERY custom character on Thunderstore.
 As far as I can tell, they're all working now.